 New Members must meet requirements during their provisional year in the JLW in order to attain Active Member status.
 Current New Member requirements are as follows:

 New Members of the Junior League of Washington must:

-- Attend the New Member events, including: (a) a Saturday Session orientation, generally held in September (approximately 4 hours); (b) Course Session, held in the fall (approximately 2 hours); (c) Mid-Year Event, generally held in January/February (approximately 4 hours); and (d) End-of-Year event, generally held in May (approximately 3 hours).
+- Attend New Member training events, including: (a) a Saturday Session orientation, generally held in September (approximately 4 hours); (b) Course Session, held in the Fall (approximately 2 hours); and (c) Mid-Year Event, generally held in January (approximately 4 hours).

 - Volunteer for one shift at the JLW's Holiday Shops, a holiday shopping fundraising event generally held in November (approximately 3-4 hours).